xcore/proj_xtag2/doc/app_l1_usb_loader/usb-boot-loader.rst

 * Enumerate with major version number 0

-* Enumerate with a serial number of 16 digits where the first character indicates the class; the serial numbers are defined in the final section of this document: Standard USB-BOOT-4.
+* Enumerate with a serial number of 16 digits where the first character indicates the class; the serial numbers are defined in `Standard USB-BOOT-4: USB serial number assignment`_.

   The serial number must be read out from OTP; first the word on address 2040 must be read, if it is '0' then serial number